Learning Content Management Systems Guide: LCMS vs. LMS

 All LCMSs will enable you to publish your courses as a SCORM file, but some go further and offer URL links, xAPI integrations, password or domain protected log-ins or offline releases.
 Consider your user journey and technology stack, and make sure your LCMS will integrate how it needs to.

-An LCMS can be an integral part of your learning technologies stack, or can step up to the plate and be your single system for content creation and delivery.
+An LCMS can be an integral part of your learning technologies stack or can step up to the plate and be your single system for content creation and delivery.
 With LMSs still prioritizing traditional methods of content delivery and many struggling to keep up with the cloud-based, data-driven expectations of today, an LCMS is a convincing alternative.
+Which fits your digital learning strategy best?

 We’d always advocate getting a demo and, if possible, a free trial so you can review the LCMSs available.